 How many eggs do you have?

-Discuss other investments that you own, and who’ll take responsibility for managing them.
+It may help to discuss other investments that you own, and who’ll take responsibility for managing them.
 Will it be a joint effort or will one of you take the lead?
 Talk about your investing knowledge, philosophies, and how you each feel about risk.
 It is also important to understand other goals along the way that could impact your situation (college savings, home purchase, etc.).
 Getting on the same page now will help you avoid disagreements later.

-You may also want to meet with a financial advisor to talk about your investment options and help you work through how much you should be saving now to help meet your future needs.
+You may also want to meet with a financial professional to talk about your investment options and help you work through how much you should be saving now to help meet your future needs.

 Do it now